 Data Became IT’s “Essential Worker”

-2020 was the year many already overworked teams got burned out.
-A study found that 73% of IT workers reported feeling burned out, and it’s no wonder why.
+A study found that 73% of IT workers reported feeling burned out in recent years, and it’s no wonder why.
 The immediate demands of a digital-first shift made their workloads unmanageable.
 We needed remote security policies, work-from-home and virtual desktop support, low-touch engagement, and access to data—and we needed it fast.

 In terms of continuity and digital transformation—two things on everyone’s minds—data became a sort of “essential worker.”
 But it wasn’t always easy to access.
 Database administrators (DBAs) were already tasked with a spectrum of responsibilities.
 Then, they had to do more from afar.
 And, as I mentioned in this article, their work can be complex and full of responsibility and shouldn’t be rushed.
 The pressure to move fast can lead to mistakes and be a real drag on morale.

 Burnout Is Bad for Business

 “In other sectors—such as technology—overwork is celebrated, even though research clearly shows that putting in more than 55 hours a week does nothing to improve job performance.” –HBR

 Burnout isn’t just bad for morale.
 It can also be a threat to your organization and your bottom line.
 Managers and leaders shouldn’t overwhelm employees with responsibilities.
 Instead, they should make sure roles are clearly defined.
 Otherwise, the effects add up—from lower productivity and engagement to higher turnover rates and healthcare costs.
 And they add up big—to the tune of up to $190 billion.

 Burned-out DBAs can be an expensive business problem in more ways than one—especially when you’re trying to leverage data to survive.
 So what’s burning them out?
 Tasks like patching, provisioning, diagnostics, performance tuning, and weekend maintenance for a start.